Anima-Lab/DiffStateGrad/README.md

 The core utilities of DiffStateGrad are implemented in `diffstategrad_utils.py`.
 These utilities can be applied to other works as a plug-and-play module.
 The implementation includes three main functions:

-1. `compute_rank_for_explained_variance`: Determines the optimal rank needed to explain a target variance percentage across channels
+1. `compute_rank_for_explained_variance`: Determines the rank needed to explain a target variance percentage across channels
-2. `compute_svd_and_adaptive_rank`: Performs SVD decomposition and computes adaptive rank based on variance cutoff
+2. `compute_svd_and_adaptive_rank`: Performs SVD on gradient and computes adaptive rank based on variance cutoff
-3. `apply_diffstategrad`: Applies the projected gradient using our DiffStateGrad algorithm based on iteration period
+3. `apply_diffstategrad`: Computes the projected gradient using our DiffStateGrad algorithm based on iteration period

 ### Example Usage